Stratford-on-Avon (constituency): Constituency profile

+Stratford-on-Avon is a constituency in Warwickshire in the West Midlands region of England.
+It is named after its largest town, Stratford-upon-Avon, which has a population of around 31,000.
+Other settlements include the towns of Henley-in-Arden, Alcester and Shipston-on-Stour and the villages of Bidford-on-Avon and Studley.

+This is a rural constituency with many small towns and villages.
+Stratford is a popular tourist destination, receiving nearly three million visitors a year.
+It is known for its Tudor architecture and its association with William Shakespeare, who was from the town.
+Henley, Alcester and Shipston are small, historic market towns.
+Most of this constituency is affluent with low levels of deprivation, especially in Stratford.
+House prices across the constituency are generally higher than the UK average and considerably higher than the rest of the West Midlands.

+The Stratford-on-Avon constituency has a large retired population and low proportions of young and middle-aged adults.
+Residents have high rates of income and homeownership, and the child poverty rate is low.
+They are generally well-educated and are likely to be religious.
+A high proportion of residents work in the retail, tourism and agriculture sectors, and the percentage claiming unemployment benefits is low.
+White people made up 95% of the population at the 2021 census.

+At the local council level, most of this constituency is represented by Liberal Democrats with some Conservative, Green Party and Reform UK councillors elected in the rural villages.
+An estimated 51% of voters across the Stratford-on-Avon constituency supported leaving the European Union in the 2016 referendum, similar to the UK-wide figure of 52%.

 Boundaries

 Historic

 1885–1918: The Boroughs of Stratford-upon-Avon, Warwick, and Leamington, the Sessional Divisions of Alcester, Brailes, Henley, Stratford, Snitterfield, and Warwick, and the part of the Sessional Division of Kenilworth in the Parliamentary Borough of Warwick and Leamington.

 1950–1974: The Borough of Stratford-upon-Avon, and the Rural Districts of Stratford-on-Avon, Alcester, Shipston-on-Stour, and Southam.

 1974–1983: As 1950 but with redrawn boundaries.

 1983–1997: The District of Stratford-on-Avon.

 1997–2010: All the wards of the District of Stratford-on-Avon except the wards of Henley, Tanworth, and Tanworth Earlswood.

 2010–2024: The District of Stratford-on-Avon wards of Alcester, Aston Cantlow, Bardon, Bidford and Salford, Brailes, Claverdon, Ettington, Henley, Kinwarton, Long Compton, Quinton, Sambourne, Shipston, Snitterfield, Stratford Alveston, Stratford Avenue and New Town, Stratford Guild and Hathaway, Stratford Mount Pleasant, Studley, Tanworth, Tredington, Vale of the Red Horse, and Welford.

 At the 2010 general election, following the fifth periodic review of Westminster constituencies, this seat was reduced in size: a new constituency of Kenilworth and Southam was created, taking in much of the eastern half of the previous version of this constituency, along with parts of the abolished seat of Rugby and Kenilworth.